Coverage & Availability

 Both Surge & Prime Time pricing follow the same idea; By temporarily charging the rider more, They can pay the drivers more; Which serves as instant motivation for many more drivers to get on the road, Keeping up with all the demand for rides and insuring quick pick-up times.
 That’s the idea, anyway!

-We plan one expanding this page often; Especially as each company changes their ways.
-Check back often for a run-down of the most recent unbiased facts on both rideshare companies & services.
+We plan on expanding this page often!
+Especially as each company change their ways.
+Check back often for an up-to-date rundown of the most recent unbiased facts on both rideshare companies & services.